 If you find you are getting mold repeatedly, you are in unfortunate rare company.
 Clearly there is something in the environment that is contributing to the problem.
 Is your water clean?
 If you aren’t sure, boil it without a lid for 10 minutes.
 If your vessel has a spigot, it must be removed and sterilized as mold can hide inside.

 Some other causes for mold include cross-pollination from house plants, cigarette smoke, excessive humidity and cold temperatures (keep your cultures out of the fridge!).

-- Use starter liquid from your SCOBY Hotel (or any very old KT)
+- Use starter liquid from your SCOBY Hotel (or any very old Kombucha)

 - If you don’t have strong starter liquid, use more of your regular starter per batch or

-- Sprinkle 1-2 tablespoons of distilled vinegar on top of the brew
+- Sprinkle 1-2 tablespoons of distilled white vinegar on top of the brew

-- Use a heating pad or other warming method during cold months
+- Use a heating mat or other warming method during cold months

 - Remove house plants from the vicinity